Saturday, August 25, 2012

 Oprah's Lifeclass: On Living Fearlessly

 1. What is the story you are telling yourself right now?
-What self-limiting beliefs within that story?
+What self-limiting beliefs are within that story?

 2. Tony Robbins says we need to see life as it is--but not worse than it is.
 Can you describe your life realistically without emphasizing the negative?